 Economic Development Specialist

 Chantal holds a M.S. in physical geography, with a focus on environmental management and planning.
 In 2020, her passion in community development and DEI guided her to serve as a RARE-AmeriCorps participant with NEOEDD.
 She provided capacity by coordinating, connecting, and engaging community members to determine COVID-19 impacts and identify priority projects for recovery efforts and planning.
-Hired as an employee in 2021, Chantal enjoys providing resources and services to our customers and continuing recovery efforts in our region.
+Hired as an employee in 2021, Chantal now enjoys providing various resources and services to our customers and continuing recovery efforts in our region.

 Board of Directors